betocastelo/SpotifyStreamer/README.md

 ## Dependencies

 This project depends on http://kaaes.github.io/spotify-web-api-android, which is unfortunately not automatically retrieved by gradle.
-Please follow the compilation instrucntions in the link, and copy the resulting aar file to the app/libs folder in the SpotifyStreamer android project.
+Please follow the compilation instructions in the link, and copy the resulting aar file to the app/libs folder in the SpotifyStreamer android project.